Tokyo Jihen: Final years and dissolution (2010–2012)

 The fourth album Sports, released on February 24, 2010, won the 1st place in Oricon chart after an interval of four years.
 The nationwide tour "Tokyo Incident live tour 2010 UltraC" started in March.

 The fifth album Dai Hakken was released on June 29, 2011, and the nationwide tour "Tokyo Incident live tour 2011 Discovery" started in September 30.

 On January 11, 2012, Ringo Sheena announced their break up on their official site.
 Their last original release, a mini-album entitled Color Bars, was released on January 18, 2012.
 A live best of album, Tokyo Collection, and a concert DVD and Blu-ray release of their "Discovery Tour" went on sale on February 15.
 Tokyo Jihen's embarked on a final tour, entitled "Domestique Bon Voyage", which included Yokohama Arena (February 14–15), Osaka-jo Hall (February 21–22), and Tokyo's Nippon Budokan (February 28–29).

 The band officially dissolved on February 29, 2012, after their sold-out final Budokan concert.
 On June 15, an announcement on Sheena's official site, Kronekodow, revealed that Tokyo Jihen would release one final album, Shin'ya Waku (The Edge of Late Night), and DVD/Blu-ray video, Chin Play Kou Play (Strange Plays and Great Plays) in August of that year.
 The album, a collection of B-sides, included the previously unreleased-on-CD "Handsome Sugite" and one new song, "Tadanaranu Kankei".
 The video contained highlights from the band's best live performances along with festival appearances and rare material.

 After dissolution

-On December 31, 2016, when Sheena Ringo participated in the 67th NHK Kōhaku Uta Gassen, Tokyo Jihen played as her backing band.
+On December 31, 2016, when Ringo Sheena participated in the 67th NHK Kōhaku Uta Gassen, Tokyo Jihen played as her backing band.
 However, the band's name was not written in the credits.
 Ukigumo and H Zett M have been regular collaborators with Sheena, playing on recorded work and in backing bands on her live tours.